TortitasT/prot/README.md

 ## Templates

-To add a template create a folder with the name of the template and the files inside.
+To add a template create a .zip in the following directory with the name of the template and the files inside.

 - Windows
 ```powershell